 As the seasons change, it’s normal for your skin to undergo some changes as well, which is why you need to prepare your skin.
-Because leaving your skin dry, irritated, and unprotected during the fall is definitely a no-go.
+Because leaving your skin dry, irritated, and unprotected during the fall is a no-go.
 Studies have shown that fluctuations in humidity — heated homes, the cold outdoors, hot showers, and the chilly autumn breeze — can all affect the texture of your skin so you need to prepare your skin.

 These external variables can strip your skin’s barrier function and damage capillaries in the process.
 And in more intense cases, can develop more permanent skin conditions such as atopic eczema and rosacea.